South Carolina is home to various bird species, including owls.

 1. Barred Owl

-To start this list of the different types of owls in South Carolina is the Barred Owl, a large bird of prey found throughout the state.
+This list of the different types of owls in South Carolina starts with the Barred Owl, a large bird of prey found throughout the state.

 These owls have a distinctive pattern of stripes across their chest and wings.
 They have a large head, round eyes, and a deep-set beak for tearing apart their prey.

-Barred Owls primarily hunt at night, but they can also be seen searching for small animals like mice and voles during the day.
+Barred Owls primarily hunt at night, but they can also be seen during the day searching for small animals like mice and voles.

-They use their sharp talons to snatch up these small creatures from the ground or low-lying branches.
+They use their sharp talons to snatch these small creatures from the ground or low-lying branches.

 These owls also produce a loud, raspy call that can be heard echoing through the woods.